dothq/libreddit/README.md

 ---

+**10 second pitch:** Libreddit is a portmanteau of "libre" (meaning freedom) and "Reddit".
+It is a private front-end like [Invidious](https://github.com/iv-org/invidious) but for Reddit.
+Browse the coldest takes of [r/unpopularopinion](https://libredd.it/r/unpopularopinion) without being [tracked](#reddit).

 - 🚀 Fast: written in Rust for blazing fast speeds and memory safety
-- ☁️ Light: no JavaScript, no ads, no tracking, no bloat
+- ☁️ Light: no JavaScript, no ads, no tracking
 - 🕵 Private: all requests are proxied through the server, including media
 - 🔒 Secure: strong [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) prevents browser requests to Reddit

 ---

-**10 second pitch:** Libreddit is a portmanteau of "libre" (meaning freedom) and "Reddit".
-It is a private front-end like [Invidious](https://github.com/iv-org/invidious) but for Reddit.
-Browse the coldest takes of [r/unpopularopinion](https://libredd.it/r/unpopularopinion) without being [tracked](#reddit).

 ## Jump to...
 - [About](#about)